 With many years of experience, Dugarco always takes the right steps in its working process.
 Some outstanding strengths can be mentioned:

 - High product quality: All products are examined by a third-party inspection organization.
 The quality defect rate is less than 1% once the garment is delivered to the customer

-- Advanced Manufacturing Technology: Dugarco always focuses on investing in the most advanced equipment to improve production efficiency.
+- Advanced manufacturing technology: Dugarco always focuses on investing in the most advanced equipment to improve production efficiency.
 Specially. the company is expertise in designing unique down jacket pattern

-- Professional in Material Sourcing: With a large network of partners, Dugarco can find a variety of fabrics from the most reputable sources.
+- Professional in material sourcing: With a large network of partners, Dugarco can find a variety of fabrics from the most reputable sources.

-- High Value of Production in Vietnam: Dugarco is a prominent enterprise in Vietnam, where there is an abundant labor force, and a large labor market, bringing many benefits to the production and distribution of products.
+- High value of production in Vietnam: Dugarco is a prominent enterprise in Vietnam, where there is an abundant labor force, and a large labor market, bringing many benefits to the production and distribution of products.
 Besides, the policies of the Vietnamese government are also very attractive for the development of corporations.

 In this article, Dugarco has taken you through each step of the clothing manufacturing process.
-You must feel amazing because behind those simple clothes is a powerful team that gradually perfects it through many stages.
+You will feel amazing because behind those simple clothes is a powerful team that gradually perfects it through many stages.
 After having a better understanding of the clothing manufacturing process, hope that you can come up with more accurate criteria for choosing your manufacturer.
 We believe you find this information useful and interesting.
 If you have any questions or feedback, feel free to contact us.